Trimer superfluidity of antiparallel dipolar excitons in a bilayer heterostructure

 Conversely, the addition of an exciton to layer 2 of a system with $N_1 < N_2 < 2N_1$ converts a dimer into a trimer and reduces the energy by $E_T - E_D \simeq 20E_0$.
 However, the interaction of the added exciton with the other dipoles modifies this result.
 The dominant role is played by the repulsion from the other layer-2 excitons, which diminishes the energetic gain and leads to a negative $\mu_2$ whose magnitude is smaller than $E_T - E_D$ and decreases with $N_2$, as shown in Fig. \ref{subfig:mu2}.

 Excess excitons in layer $2$ remain unbound for $N_2 > 2N_1$.
 Adding a layer-1 exciton binds two layer-2 excitons into a trimer, which in the dilute limit reduces the energy by $E_T \simeq 100E_0$.
 The attraction from layer-2 excitons further reduces the energy, thus making $\mu_1$ more negative with increasing $N_2$, see Fig. \ref{subfig:mu1}.
-Since additional layer-2 dipoles do not bind when $N_2>N_1$ and are predominantly affected by the repulsion from other excitons in their layer, $\mu_2$ is positive in this range of parameters and increases with $N_2$, as demonstrated by Fig. \ref{subfig:mu2}.
+Since additional layer-2 dipoles do not bind when $N_2>N_1$ and are primarily affected by intralayer repulsion, $\mu_2$ is positive and increases with $N_2$ in this parameter range, as demonstrated by Fig. \ref{subfig:mu2}.

 We expect that a TSF leads to a discontinuous jump in $\mu_1$ and $\mu_2$ at $T=0$ and $N_2 = 2N_1$, which in the dilute limit approach $-2(E_T-E_D)$ and $E_T-E_D$, respectively.
 The jump gets smoother as temperature is increased.
 Although we are unable to reach the required low temperatures, we note that $\mu_2$ exhibits a kink at $N_2=2N_1$ for $n_1=0.7$.